ShawonAshraf/the-bot/README.md

 ### Building for Linux

+> [!INFO]
+> This is in case you don't have access to a machine running linux

 ```bash
 # make a directory at the project root named penguin to store the build
 mkdir -p penguin